Can I represent myself in a criminal case?

 What happens after an arrest?

-You have a right to a bond in all cases with the exception of capital offenses.
+After an arrest, you have a right to a bond in all cases with the exception of capital offenses.
 Some charges may require you appear before a judge prior to setting bond.
-This means you may be held for several days prior to securing a release on bond.
+This means you may be held in jail for several days prior to securing a release on bond.

 If I am arrested, should I speak with a police officer?